 But this is also the ideal, exceptional position of chamber music concerts, that they only attract a small public, who, however, are filled with an exquisite and real enthusiasm for the music.8“…wenngleich das Publikum nicht gerade zu zahlreich war.
 Es ist dies der materielle Nachteil, zugleich aber auch die ideelle Ausnahmestellung der Kammermusikconcerte, dass sie nur ein kleines, aber dafür auserlesenes und von wirklicher Begeisterung für die Musik erfülltes Publikum anziehen.”
 “Bericht.
 Danzig, 23.
 Nov.,” Musikalisches Wochenblatt (1882): 6.

-The Bohemian Quartet (“die Böhmen”) began visiting Berlin regularly around this time.
+The Bohemian Quartet (“die Böhmen”) began visiting Berlin regularly in 1896.
 The Leipzig Gewandhaus quartet and three Viennese quartets, the Hellmesberger, the Rosé, and the Prill Quartets, all visited.
-An article in the Signale in 1902 added three other quartets to the list: those led by Gustav Holländer, Henri Marteau, and Schörg (Brüsseler Quartet).
+An article in the Signale in 1902 added the quartets led by the Frenchman Henri Marteau and Belgian Schörg to the list.

-In 1906 even more quartets gave concerts in Berlin: the Dessau Quartet, the Hayot Quartet, the Hilf Quartet, the Sevčík Quartet, and the Hösl Quartet.
+In 1906 even more quartet groups visited Berlin: the Hayot Quartet, the Hilf Quartet, the Sevčík Quartet, and the Hösl Quartet.
 Just twenty years earlier, the Joachim Quartet had been giving concerts that had virtually no competition.

 In this case, there was no need to worry.
 The Beethoven’s late quartets remain the gold standard of great and difficult art music that continues to draw an audience.